Ketamine

 The effects of ketamine, which most clients find pleasant, last for approximately

-45 minutes.
+45 minutes to an hour.
 These effects can make you feel “far from” your body, and facilitate

 shifts in perception that can often feel expansive in nature.
 Your motor and verbal